GATE 2022 Preparation Tips: GATE Exam 2022: If you want to pass GATE exam in your first attempt, follow these tips – GATE 2022 exam preparation tips and tricks in Hindi

 Focus on repetitive notes

 Now is the time to make revision notes while reading the syllabus.
 These notes will help you a lot in preparing for the exam in the last week.
 Read these revision notes twice a week, it will help you to remember the concepts of the subject you have created.
-The concepts will become clearer when you review these notes last week.
+In the last week, the concepts will be clear when you review from these notes.
 Also, the revision will take less time and the preparation will be better.

 Make the necessary revisions